kilpkonn/msc-thesis/main.typ

 4. Local items

 As this tactic only depends on the values in scope we don't have to call it every iteration.
-In fact, we only call it once before any of the other tactics to populate the lookup table with the values in scope.
+In fact, we only call it once before any of the other tactics to populate the lookup table for forward direction tactics with the values in scope.

+$
+(x_"constant": A in Gamma #h(0.5cm) ?: A) / (? := x_"constant")
+#h(1cm)
+(x_"static": A in Gamma #h(0.5cm) ?: A) / (? := x_"static") \
+\
+(x_"generic": A in Gamma #h(0.5cm) ?: A) / (? := x_"generic")
+#h(1cm)
+(x_"local": A in Gamma #h(0.5cm) ?: A) / (? := x_"local")
+$

 ==== Tactic "famous types"
 "Famous types" is another rather trivial tactic.
 The idea of the tactic is to attempt values of well known types.
-Types and values are:
+Those types and values are:
-1. `true` and `false` of type bool
+1. `true` and `false` of type `bool`
-2. `()` of type unit
+2. `()` of unit type `()`
 Whilst we usually try to avoid creating values out of the blue we make an exception here.
 The rationale of making types we generate depend on types we have in scope is that usually the programmer writes the code that depends on inputs or previous values.
 Suggesting something else can be considered distracting.
-However, we find these values to be common enough to also suggest them.
+However, we find these values to be common enough to be usually a good suggestions.
 Another reason is that we experienced our algorithm "cheating" around depending on values anyway.
 It constructed expressions like `None.is_none()`, `None.is_some()` for `true`/`false` which are valid but all most never what the user wants.
-For unit types it uses any function that has "no return type" meaning it returns unit type.
+For unit types it can use any function that has "no return type" meaning it returns unit type.
-There is all most always at least one that find of function in scope but suggesting it is wrong more often than suggesting `()`.
+There is all most always at least one that kind of function in scope but suggesting it is wrong more often than suggesting `()`.
+Similarly to tactic "trivial" this tactic helps populating the lookup table for the forward pass tactics.

+$
+(?: "bool") / (? := "true" #h(0.5cm) ? := "false")
+#h(1cm)
+(?: "()") / (? := "()")
+$

 ==== Tactic "type constructor"
 "Type constructor" is first of our tactics that takes us from some types to another types.
 The idea is to try type constructors for types we have in scope.
 This includes both sum and product types (`enum` and `struct` for rust).

-The tactic ignores all types that contain constant generics as we couldn't find a way to efficiently come up with constant values to try.
-Trying anything doesn't work as the search space grows so big that it doesn't fit into memory.
-Another performance optimization for this tactic is that it only attempts types with generics if they directly unify with goal type.
-This mean that `Some(inner)` is possible but `Some(Some(inner))` is not possible outcome of our algorithm.
-This decision was made to disallow exponential growth of search space.
+As the ADT types may or may not contain generic arguments the tactic work in both forward and backward direction.
+Forward direction is used if the ADT does not have any generic parameters.
+Backward direction is used for types that have generic parameters.
+In the backward direction all the generic type arguments are taken from the types in wishlist so we know that we only produce types that somehow contribute towards our search.

-The tactic also avoids types that have unstable generic parameters that do not have default values.
+The tactic avoids types that have unstable generic parameters that do not have default values.
 Unstable generics with default values are allowed as many of the well known types have unstable generic parameters that have default values.
 For example the definition for `Vec` type in Rust is following:
 ```rs